USRSE/usrse.github.io/pages/wg/outreach.md

-A subgroup of the US-RSE Outreach Working Group is organizing a Funder Series, a speaker series aimed at bringing representatives from funders (e.g., NSF, NIH) to speak to members of the US-RSE.
+A subgroup of the US-RSE Outreach Working Group is organizing a Funder Series, a speaker series aimed at bringing representatives from funders (e.g., NSF, NIH) to speak to members of US-RSE.
 These funders will bring essential information about opportunities, strategies, and starting points for finding funding.

 Please keep an eye out for future announcements regarding this series.